VynOpenSource/HeightDetection/README.md

 ## Contributors
-This project was undertaken under the vyntelligence-IITD Joint Research program under the leadership of Professor Brejesh Lall (IITD) and Mohit Mehta, PhD (Data Science and Analytics
+This project was undertaken under the under the leadership of Professor Brejesh (IITD) and the Data Science team at vyntelligence.
-| vyntelligence)

 ### Code Contributors
-Sourav Kumar
+Sourav Kumar (@souravk1113)
 Amenreet Singh Sodhi
 Manav Bansal